MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Authenticating-Users-with-Azure-Active-Directory.md

     For more information, see [Using Certificates to Secure a Remote Client Connection](using-certificates-to-secure-a-remote-client-connection.md).

-- To ensure Azure AD authentication works with Google Chrome 80 web browser (targeted release on February 4, 2020), make sure that the Dynamics NAV platform has been upgraded to a recommended update version as outlined described in [Preparing Dynamics NAV for Chrome 80](/dynamics365/business-central/dev-itpro/administration/prepare-for-chrome-samesite).
+- Upcoming releases of some browsers, such as Google Chrome 80 and Microsoft Edge, will include changes to how cookies are handled.
+To ensure Azure AD authentication works with these browser versions, make sure that the Dynamics NAV platform has been upgraded to a recommended update as described in [Preparing Dynamics NAV or Dynamics 365 Business Central for upcoming changes to browser cookie policy](/dynamics365/business-central/dev-itpro/administration/prepare-for-chrome-samesite).

 ## Task 1: Create an Azure AD Tenant
  If you have an Office 365 subscription that is based on a domain such as *solutions.onmicrosoft.com*, you are already using Azure AD because the user accounts are based on Azure AD.
 Then, if you add the email addresses for those user accounts to the user accounts in [!INCLUDE[navnow](includes/navnow_md.md)], the users experience seamless integration between your SharePoint site and the [!INCLUDE[nav_web](includes/nav_web_md.md)].